crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 First, make sure the plugin is not active (disabled) network-wide.
 Then make sure it's deactivated network-wide.
 Now you should be able to successful upgrade without breaking your site.

+= A notification about file owner appears along with an FTP form, how can I resolve this? =

+The plugin uses WordPress FileSystem functionality to write to files.
+It checks if the file owner, file owner group of created files match process owner.
+If this is not the case it cannot write or modify files.

+Typically, you should tell your web host about the permission issue and they should be able to resolve it.

+You can however try adding <em>define('FS_METHOD', 'direct');</em> to wp-config.php to circumvent the file and folder checks.

 = This is too good to be true, how can I test the results? = You will be able to see it instantly on each page load, but for tangible metrics, consider the following tools: